-2.b All credit card expenses will be reasonable and necessary to the furtherance of District business.
-No personal expenses will be charged on a District credit card.
-If there is an overlap on a transaction between personal and District business, the employee will pay for the transaction personally and then request reimbursement by the District.
+2.b All credit card expenses will be reasonable and necessary to the furtherance of District/Foundation business.
+No personal expenses will be charged on a District/Foundation credit card.
+If there is an overlap on a transaction between personal and District/Foundation business, the employee will pay for the transaction personally and then request reimbursement by the District/Foundation.
+In the event of a charge which includes both personal and District/Foundation business, reimbursement shall be made to the District/Foundation immediately.

-2.c All credit card transactions will have third-party documents (receipts) attached and the District purpose annotated by the cardholder.
+2.c All credit card transactions will have third-party documents (receipts) attached and the District/Foundation purpose annotated by the cardholder.

 2.d The Chief Administration Officer will review and approve credit card transactions by all cardholders.
 The Chief Executive Officer will review and approve credit card transactions by the Chief Administration Officer.
-The credit card bill with receipts and purpose will be reviewed by the Finance, Legal, Administration, and Real Estate Committee each month.
+The credit card expenditure report with amounts and purpose will be reviewed by the Finance, Legal, Administration, and Real Estate Committee each month.